+Expectations for Students

-Expectations for Students: Our goal is to create an environment in which students and care providers respect each other and their peers.
-Extended care is intended to be fun, and we strive to guide students to be responsible and happy individuals.
-The below specific expectations are imperative to the safety and wellbeing of the students and success of the program.
+Our goal is to create an environment in which students and care providers respect each other and their peers.
+Extended Day Programs are intended to be fun, and we strive to guide students to be responsible and happy individuals.
+The below specific expectations are imperative to the safety and well-being of the students and success of the program.
 Please help us enforce these expectations by reading and discussing them with your student and reminding them to clean up their areas before they leave.

 - Students are expected to respect themselves and others.
 This includes respecting the property of the school and fellow classmates.
 Older students need to set an example for the younger students. - Students are expected to follow directions from all staff members.
-These directions are geared toward the safety of each child and the success of the program. - Students are expected to be with a parent/designated adult or checked into extended care at all times.
-For safety reasons, roaming the halls and sitting at entrances or by classrooms unattended is not allowed. - Policies that apply during the school day are still in effect during extended care. - Students are expected to leave rooms better than they found them.
-This includes picking up the area (games, supplies, toys, etc.), throwing away trash, erasing white boards, pushing in chairs, and making sure there's nothing on the floor. - Students are expected to hang belongings (coats and backpacks) on hooks in the hallway.
+These directions are geared toward the safety of each child and the success of the program. - Students are expected to be with a parent/designated adult or checked into Before-care and After-care at all times.
+For safety reasons, roaming the halls and sitting at entrances or by classrooms unattended is not allowed. - Policies that apply during the school day are still in effect during our Extended Day Programs. - Students are expected to leave rooms better than they found them.
+This includes picking up the area (games, supplies, toys, etc.), throwing away trash, pushing in chairs, making sure there's nothing on the floor, etc. - Students are expected to hang belongings (coats, backpacks, etc.) on hooks in the hallway.
 Personal belongings should not be on the floor in the hall.
-We want to avoid tripping hazards. - Personal electronics are allowed in before-care only.
+We want to avoid tripping hazards. - Personal electronics are allowed in Before-care only.
 Before-care is a quiet environment in which students can fully wake up and get in a positive mindset for their day.
 Personal electronics are acceptable in that setting.
-Due to the large number of students in after-care, it is difficult to monitor personal electronic usage after school.
-After-care time should be spent working on homework, socializing with friends, playing games, reading books, and exploring outside.

-• Students are expected to consume food in the approved areas at designated times.
-Food is allowed in the commons, playground, room 112, and reading lab.
-After-care snacks, both school provided and brought from home, should be consumed during the designated snack time.
+Due to the large number of students in After-care, it is difficult to monitor personal electronic usage after school.
+After-care time should be spent working on homework, socializing with friends, playing games, reading books, exploring outside, etc. - Students are expected to consume food in the approved areas at designated times.
+Food is allowed in the commons, playground, room 112, and south entrance.
+After-care snacks, both school-provided and snacks from home, are only allowed on the patio, in room 112 or in the hallway.
 No food is allowed in the library.